Thank you for your response

 Also, one can follow the steps below on the GST portal to check if the GSTIN mentioned on the invoice is correct:

 Step 1: Go to https://www.gst.gov.in and click on ‘Search Taxpayer’ and ‘Search by GSTIN/UIN’

-If the GSTIN is incorrect: “The GSTIN/UIN that you have entered is invalid.
+However, if the GSTIN is incorrect, the message will be displayed as “The GSTIN/UIN that you have entered is invalid.
 Please enter a valid GSTIN/UIN.”

-Note: Even if the portal displays the message ‘Active pending verification’, the GSTIN is valid.
-It just means that the establishment has applied for GSTIN and the current number is provisional.
+Note: Even if the portal displays the message as ‘Active pending verification’, the GSTIN is valid.
+It just means that the establishment has applied for GSTIN, and the current number is provisional.

 After verifying the genuineness of the GSTIN, a customer needs to check the correctness of the GST rate charged.
 The customer can verify the GST rate by visiting the GST rate chart on the CBIC portal.You can also search either by HSN code or by product name using ClearTax’s “HSN Code List & GST Rate Finder”.